A handmade Christmas elf is gifted with every order ๐๐ A handmade Christmas elf is gifted with every order ๐๐

-In this article, we reveal the essential points to avoid confusing an ordinary wooden cup with a kuksa traditionally made in Finnish Lapland.
-Discover, point by point, the clues to determine the authenticity of a real Kuksa.
+In this article, we reveal the essential points to help you avoid confusing an ordinary wooden cup with a kuksa traditionally made in Finnish Lapland.
+Discover, point by point, the signs that allow you to determine the authenticity of a genuine kuksa.

 Alexis Le Baron

-Kuksa have always been a hiker's best friend and still are.
-They are strong, quiet and beautiful.
+Kuksa have always been hikers' best friends and still are.
+They are sturdy, durable and beautiful.

 They also make it easy to drink hot beverages, as they do not burn the lips or hands.
-In addition, they keep the heat in cold places.
+In addition, they retain heat in cold places.

-It is better to buy a high quality kuksa to :
+It is best to buy a high-quality kuksa to:

-Indeed, unlike wooden cups, kuksa keep better and are more pleasant to use every day.
+Indeed, unlike wooden cups, kuksa last longer and are more pleasant to use every day.

 In this article, you will find 6 points that will help you determine the authenticity of a kuksa.